OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `“There are decades where nothing happens; and there are weeks where decades happen.”` - Vladimir Ilyich Lenin

+`"We must all suffer from one of two pains: the pain of discipline or the pain of regret.
+The difference is discipline weighs ounces while regret weighs tons."` - Jim Rohn

 `"All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident."` - Arthur Schopenhauer

 `“We suffer more often in imagination than in reality”` ― Lucius Annaeus Seneca